Empowering New Dog Parents with Personalized Guidance

 🌟Nominated for the 2024 UX Design Awards in the “New Talent“ category

-🏆Won the 2024 European Product Design Award in the Professional category for Interface Design/Mobile Apps
+🏆Won the 2024 European Product Design Award in Professional category for Interface Design/Mobile Apps

 Problem

-While the global pet market is projected to reach $500 billion by 2030 (Bloomberg Intelligence, 2023), many new dog owners still experience stress and uncertainty as they sift through overwhelming amounts of online information.
-Finding reliable, personalized guidance tailored to their dog’s specific breed, age, and needs remains a frustrating and time-consuming challenge.
+While the global pet market is expected to reach $500 billion by 2030 (Bloomberg Intelligence, 2023), many new dog owners still feel overwhelmed as they navigate the vast amount of information online.
+Finding reliable, personalized guidance tailored to their dog’s breed, age, and unique needs remains a frustrating and time-consuming task.

 Goal